Last Updated: June 5, 2026

 Understanding the Importance of Standards:

-How do PM/software standards contribute to the success of project management?
+• How do PM/MS Project standards contribute to the success of project management?

 Clarifying Key Areas of Standards Adoption:

-What are the key areas to consider when adopting PM/software standards?
+• What are the key areas to consider when adopting PM/MS Project standards?

-Can you list and explain the significance of determining knowledge, skills, tools, and techniques in the context of PM/software standards?
+• Can you list and explain the significance of determining the required knowledge, skills, tools, and techniques in the context of PM/MS Project standards?

 Recognizing Knowledge and Skills Standards:

-What are scheduling engine rules in Microsoft Project, and how do they affect the project's framework and cost calculations?
+• What are the calculation engine rules in Microsoft Project, and how do they affect the project's framework and cost calculations?

-Describe the impact of selecting specific scheduling engine rules on a project's overall schedule and work calculations.
+• Describe the impact of selecting specific calculation engine rules on a project's overall schedule and work calculations.

 Mastery of Calendars: